 - Student applying to the Life University Internship Programs in Nutrition and Dietetics will need to apply through the online Dietetic Internship Centralized Application System (DICAS).
-Students applying for the internship can go online to apply after Dec.
-1, 2013.
-The application must be completed by 11:59 p.m.
-CST on Feb.
-15, 2014.
+Students applying for the internship can go online to apply after December 1, 2014.
+The application must be completed by February 15, 2015.
 There is a \$40 fee to use DICAS for the first application and \$20 for each additional application. - Applicants who apply to internships using DICAS will be asked to complete a personal statement in 1000 words or less that answer the following questions: - Why do you want to enter the dietetics profession? - What are some experiences that have helped to prepare you for your career? - What are your short-term and long-term goals? - What are your strengths and weaknesses or areas needing improvement? - Official transcripts from all colleges and universities attended should be sent to: DICAS -Transcript Dept., P.O.
 Box 9118, Watertown, MA 02472. - The application must include three references with their names and contact information -including e-mail address.
-This will trigger an e-mail message requesting completion of a reference form. - Applicants must also register online at www.dnddigital.com for computer matching by 11:59 p.m.
-CST on February 15, 2014.
+This will trigger an e-mail message requesting completion of a reference form.

+- Applicants must also register online at www.dnddigital.com for computer matching by February 15, 2015.
 There is a \$50 fee for this service and applicants can pay with a credit card.
-If you have questions regarding the computer matching process contact D&D Digital at 515/292-0490. - There is a \$65 application processing fee that should be mailed to Life University Department of Nutrition 1269 Barclay Circle Marietta, GA 30060

-• Selected applicants may be contacted for an interview in early March.
+If you have questions regarding the computer matching process contact D&D Digital at 515/292-0490. - There is a \$65 application processing fee that should be mailed to Life University Department of Nutrition 1269 Barclay Circle Marietta, GA 30060 - Selected applicants may be contacted for an interview in early March.
 Interviews can be done in person or by phone.